The jobs-to-be-done framework helps understand the reasons why someone buys a particular product.

 - Lend me money

-At the most basic level, a bank or a FinTech does that.
+At the most basic level, any bank helps do that.

 - https://medium.com/the-job-to-be-done/replacing-the-user-story-with-the-job-story-af7cdee10c27#.ca7hfuvbp: A framework to apply the Jobs-to-be-Done approach to user stories